ktekinay/Kaju/README.md

 ### One At A Time

 You can create several instances of `Kaju.UpdateChecker` if you'd like, but only one update can run at any time.
-If an update is already in progress, `Execute` won't do anything and will let you know through the `Result`.
+If an update is already in progress, `ExecuteAsync` and `Execute` won't do anything and will let you know through the `Result`.

 ### Images